10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 10) Final Walkthrough & Closeout

-Condo Renovation FAQs
+Condo Renovation Planning FAQs

 Do I need strata approval for a condo renovation in Vancouver?

 In most Vancouver buildings, yes.
-Stratas commonly require written approval before demolition or construction begins, especially for flooring, plumbing, electrical, and any work that impacts shared systems or common property.
+Stratas commonly require written approval before demolition or construction begins, especially for flooring, plumbing, electrical, tile, and any work that impacts shared systems or common property.

 How much does a condo renovation cost in Vancouver in 2026?

-Typical 2026 planning ranges are often $18,000–$35,000 for condo bathrooms, $18,000–$55,000 for condo kitchens, and $50,000–$150,000+ for full condo renovations, depending on scope, finishes, and building constraints.
+Typical 2026 planning ranges are often $18,000–$35,000 for condo bathroom projects, $18,000–$55,000 for condo kitchen projects, and $50,000–$150,000+ for broader condo updates, depending on scope, finishes, and building constraints.

 What is a realistic condo renovation cost per square foot?